marwoj/seed-spring-vue-aws-ec2/README.md

 ### Create configuration file for ansible

-File `pb-config.yml` is a template for ansible configuration.
-Copy this file to your home directory:<br> `~/workspace/secret/env-ip/pb-config.yml` Note: *Path with env-ip is important here, it is used by ansible*
+File `pb-config.yml` is a template for Ansible configuration.
+Copy this file to your home directory:<br> `~/workspace/secret/env-ip/pb-config.yml` Note: *Path with env-ip is important here, it is used by Ansible*

 Replace 'changeme' values with your account details.